 - Assumptions which the team had made about the product

 Ultimately, MVPs are used to provide immediate value while keeping the mobile app development cost to a minimum – all the while giving you the possibility of iterating your app development process stage by stage.

-So here was everything that you need to get started with the validation of your mobile app idea – things that would be needed to get your idea off the ground and in the market.
+So here was everything that you needed to get started with the stages of app idea validation – things that would be needed to get your idea off the ground and in the market.
 In the end, it all depends on how unique yet needed your offered solution is and how many people you are able to reach out to validate your mobile app idea.

 The next step?
 More research.